Jose Tapia, PhD

 - PhD, Economics, New School for Social Research, New York, 2002

-Besides research articles, I sometimes write journalistic pieces, usually in Spanish and generally on economic issues, though I also like to produce ramblings on music.
+Besides research articles, I sometimes write journalistic pieces, generally on economic or political issues, though I also like to produce ramblings on music.
 I have often translated technical texts and sometimes poetry from other languages into Spanish.
-Three authors I have particularly enjoyed translating into Spanish are Primo Levi, Stephan Brecht, and Ondra Lysohorsky.
+Three authors I have particularly enjoyed translating into Spanish are Primo Levi, Stephan Brecht and Ondra Lysohorsky.

 - J. A. Tapia et al. 2014.
 Individual Joblessness, Contextual Unemployment, and Mortality Risk.
 American Journal of Epidemiology 180(3):280-7.